The world is on fire.. Technology enters the battle

 more efficient, as well as to predict upcoming disasters.
 And move quickly to

-avoid it.
 He also pointed out the importance

 of developing hardware, software and cloud services that help firefighters